FlowMap: High-Quality Camera Poses, Intrinsics, and Depth via Gradient Descent: Discussion

 \myparagraph{Acknowledgements.} This work was supported by the National Science Foundation under Grant No. 2211259, by the Singapore DSTA under DST00OECI20300823 (New Representations for Vision and 3D Self-Supervised Learning for Label-Efficient Vision), by the Intelligence Advanced Research Projects Activity (IARPA) via Department of Interior/ Interior Business Center (DOI/IBC) under 140D0423C0075, by the Amazon Science Hub, and by IBM.
 The Toyota Research Institute also partially supported this work.
 The views and conclusions contained herein reflect the opinions and conclusions of its authors and no other entity.
+Vincent thanks his Mom for crocheting baby Yoda.